 It’ll hold four people too, even if the rear bench is best suited for children rather than adults, while boot space with the seats in place totals 196 litres and 780 litres with the rear bench folded.

-Read the Parkers Citroen C1 review to find out if it’s got what it takes to best its rivals in the city car sector.
+Read on in the Parkers Citroen C1 full review to find out if it’s got what it takes to best its rivals in the city car sector.

 What owners say about this car